-The longer you take off (or do very little), the more physiological adaptations — which can be neurological, muscular, skeletal, cardiovascular, respiratory and/or hormonal — you lose, and the harder it is to bounce back.
-Even just one week without exercise can put you in a funk.
-At this point, most people who regularly get after it describe “feeling a difference” — as in, say their energy, mindset and/or mobility feel off, and managing even one run/WOD/whatever workout requires a little more effort than it otherwise might, says certified strength and conditioning specialist Alex Rothstein, the coordinator of the exercise science program at the New York Institute of Technology.
+After one week of inactivity, your energy, mindset and/or mobility may feel off, and managing even one workout requires a little more effort than it otherwise might, says certified strength and conditioning specialist Alex Rothstein, the coordinator of the exercise-science program at the New York Institute of Technology.

 What does a solid ramp-up look like?
 This:

-You need to know where you’re starting from to get where you want to be.
-For example, explains Nike Master Trainer Joslyn Thompson Rule, if you want to build back up to a fast or frequent 5K, your first step would be to run-walk that distance and see how long it takes.
+A benchmark workout lets you measure your progress each time you repeat it.
+For example, explains Nike Trainer Joslyn Thompson Rule, if you want to build back up to a fast 5K, your first step would be to run-walk that distance and see how long it takes.
 If your goal is to breeze through push-ups again, drop and see how many you can do.
-This is considered a benchmark workout, and it gives you a way to measure your progress each time you repeat it.

-Warning: You may be tempted to compare your present state with a former, fitter you.
-Don’t, says Fearon, as it can get you too hung up on chasing results and potentially lead to injury if you speed up too soon.
-“When someone realizes that they are not able to do as much as they did before, there’s an emotional letdown that often results in a negative response and a decrease in motivation,” he says.
+You may be tempted to compare your present state with a former, fitter you.
+Don’t, says Fearon.
+“When someone realizes that they are not able to do as much as they did before, there’s an emotional letdown that often results in a negative response and a decrease in motivation.”
 Plus, people tend to remember a specific workout as being less difficult than it actually was, so when they revisit it with less prowess than they had previously, they can feel even more frustrated, he says.
-That could make you beeline back to the couch…for good.
+That could cause you to make a beeline back to the couch…for good.
 Instead, use your past as fuel: Know that you’ve been fit before and can get there again.

-To cook up the right plan, ask yourself what you’re trying to get back to doing, whether that’s maintaining a routine or remastering a skill.
-Then consider outlining a weekly goal (as in, train three days a week), a monthly goal (think: increase deadlift strength), and a three-month goal (PR that deadlift), says Rothstein, who recommends planning your workouts at least a week in advance.
+Ask yourself what you’re trying to get back to doing, whether that’s maintaining a routine or remastering a skill.
+Then, consider outlining a weekly goal (as in, train three days a week), a monthly goal (increase deadlift strength), and a three-month goal (PR that deadlift), says Rothstein, who recommends planning your workouts at least a week in advance.
+Some of his guidelines:

 If you don’t monitor progress regularly, you might overlook some of your smaller, less obvious improvements and be tempted to throw in the proverbial gym towel.
 “Sometimes progress doesn’t even seem like it is happening,” says Fearon.
 You might think you’ve plateaued, but maybe you have more energy, you’re jumping higher when you play ball, or you’re sleeping more soundly.
 Those are all wins.
 Use these two ways to self-assess your victories:

 - Ask yourself three questions after every workout, says Thompson Rule: What did I do well?
 What would I do differently?
 What am I going to do better next time?
-This, she says, forces you to pull a positive out of every training session while still being honest with yourself about how things are going and what tweaks you can make to your workouts so you can move forward, faster.
+This, she says, forces you to pull a positive out of every training session while still being honest with yourself about how things are going and how you can tweak your workouts so you can move forward, faster.

-- Repeat a benchmark workout every four to eight weeks to see how your fitness is tracking overall, suggests Rothstein.
+- Repeat your benchmark workout every four to eight weeks to see how your overall fitness is tracking, suggests Rothstein.

 You should start to feel your fitness return after a few consecutive weeks, says Thompson Rule.
 Still, use the first month as a grace period that’s all about “integrating your regimen back into your life,” she says.
-Things like finding the gear that makes you feel your best, figuring out a convenient time to work out, and just feeling comfortable with your new routine likely won’t fall into place right away, and you may need to make adjustments until you get it right.
+Finding the gear that makes you feel your best, figuring out a convenient time to work out, and getting comfortable with the fact that you may need to make adjustments to your new routine until you get it right can all help.

 Words: Rozalynn Frazier